ChrisRackauckas/ChunkedArrays.jl/README.md

 ChunkedArrays.jl is a package for increasing the performance of arrays generated inside of loops.
-Some basic benchmarks show chunked arrays being almost 2x as fast as naive approaches.
+Some basic benchmarks show chunked arrays being almost 50% faster than naive approaches.
 One use case for this is using random numbers in a loop.
 It's well known that for many reasons (including SIMD) that generating 1000 random number generators at once using `rand(1000)` is faster than generating 1000 random numbers in separate calls of `rand()`.
 ChunkedArrays allows you to